reidcooper/reidcooper.github.io/README.md

 * Email: reid.cooper8+github@gmail.com

 ##License
-The following directories and their contents are Copyright Reid Cooper.
-You may not reuse anything therein without my permission:
+Copyright Reid Cooper.
+You may not reuse anything therein without my permission.
+Except for this theme, you can use that.

-* _posts/
-* images/

 # slim